globalbioticinteractions/globalbioticinteractions.github.io/process.md

 [6] GloBI's Index Builder is an automated process that integrates versioned datasets and a published name map (e.g., GloBI's Taxon Graph) to create integrated species interaction data products at [https://globalbioticinteractions.org/data](https://globalbioticinteractions.org/data) .
 See also [https://github.com/globalbioticinteractions/globalbioticinteractions/](https://github.com/globalbioticinteractions/globalbioticinteractions/) .

-[7] Intepreted, or integrated, interactions are one of the outcomes of the described GloBI processes.
+[7] Interpreted, or integrated, interactions are one of the outcomes of the described GloBI processes.
 Also see [doi:10.5281/zenodo.3950589](https://doi.org/10.5281/zenodo.3950589) and the [data page](/data) .